By Christopher Brown of OCDCarCare.com

 Remember: DO NOT use Dryer Sheets with Microfiber.
 It is advantageous for the cloths to have an electrostatic charge, attracting particles to stick and embedded within the individual pile.

 After drying, fold and organize microfiber according to usage.
-It is recommended to store in airtight containers to avoid dust and other contamination.
+Its best to store clean microfiber towels in airtight containers or drawers to prevent contamination of the towel before use.

 There you have it, the most effective solutions for washing microfiber towels.
 These long term care methods will enable long lasting towels.
 Also, the above methods result in surgically clean towels, able to combat the most finicky of painted surfaces.